Teachers and the experience of school inspection

 The relevance of exploring teachers’ experience of school inspection during the 1930s lies in comparing how the supervision, surveillance and disciplining of teachers and the teaching profession has changed or shifted onto a different register.
 A tentative hypothesis is that the supervision of teachers has deepened through processes of internalisation of discourses and practices aimed at instilling regimes of self-government and self-regulation.

-The following have contributed to this page: Patrice Milewski and Patrice Milewski
+The following have contributed to this page: Patrice Milewski and Dr. Patrice Milewski